Breast Lift Recovery

 How long will it take to see final results?

 Your improved breast shape will be evident immediately, but for the first few weeks, your breasts will look swollen, your incision sites will be bright pink (but don’t peel off the surgical tape to have a look), and your breasts may appear uneven.
 This is totally normal as each breast may heal at a slightly different rate.
 If you are having a breast lift with implants, your breasts may also appear too high on the chest at first; this is also normal, and your implants will settle over the course of a month or two.

 Most post-operative swelling will subside over the first few months, and your breasts will look fantastic by 2 months out.
 However, your new breast contours will continue to improve subtly for up to one year.
 Translation?
 Your results will be more or less final about 6 months after a breast lift.

 Will I be able to feel my nipples after a breast lift?

 All the key facts you need

 Tingling, numbness, and odd “pangs” in your breasts and nipples are normal as the internal tissues heal, so don’t worry.
 While a small number of patients have a permanent reduction in nipple sensation after a breast lift, this is uncommon and most patients experience full, normal sensation within months after surgery.
-Dr. Clark takes care to preserve the nerve and blood supply to nipples during a breast lift to minimize risk of sensation problems.
+Our surgeons take care to preserve the nerve and blood supply to nipples during a breast lift to minimize risk of sensation problems.

 Got more questions about recovery?
-Contact us for a personal consultation with Dr. Christa Clark
+Contact us for a personal consultation with one of our plastic surgeons.